coderkol95/MLOps_stock_prediction/Pipelines.md

         Data pipeline updation based on schedule
         - [X] Batch
         - [X] Data validation, capture the SD [Not applicable in this use case]
+        - [ ] Delete local file - will do later

     - [ ] train:
         Model re-training and publishing of metrics